AirshipCMS/angular-1.airshipcms.io/README.md

 This will return an array of Aerostats.
 An Aerostat contains a number of properties.
 The `fields` array is the only field used in this demo.
 The structure is same as Page Fields.

+### Deploying

+  1. Open your terminal.
+  2. In the root of your project, run `airship launch`
+  3. This will deploy your app to `yoursite.airshipcms.io`.

+You can view more info on launching your Airship project [here]()